John Peel

 However, there’s more to Peel’s story than meets the eye.
 Peel was a man with his finger on the pulse of the musical scene, but he was also someone with a somewhat disturbing personal background.

-The John Peel controversy that has emerged after his death has left countless radio fans wondering whether Peel should be celebrated or forgotten.
+The John Peel controversy that emerged after his death has left countless radio fans wondering whether Peel should be celebrated or forgotten.

 Let’s peel back the curtains.